How to prevent textile waste

-The amount of textile waste in the US has grown tremendously over the last couple of decades.
-The US contributes about 15 million tons of textiles to the landfills each year.
-This is particularly depressing given that up to 95% of textiles could be diverted from the landfills with recycling and reuse efforts.
+The amount of textile waste in the US has grown A TON over the last couple of decades.
+The US adds about 15 million tons of textiles to the landfills each year.
+This is extra depressing since up to 95% of textiles could be diverted from the landfills with recycling and reuse efforts.
 (See smartasn.org for more information on textile waste and recycling).

 The fashion industry is a major contributor to this waste, especially fast fashion brands that make cheap, not-built-to-last articles of clothing (e.g., Forever 21, Top Shop – see Newsweek’s 9/9/2016 article about fast fashion).
 Typically the clothes from these stores don’t sell as well at second-hand shops, and can end up donated overseas where their poor quality makes them less desirable as well.

 As someone who makes & sells textile-based products (napkins, beeswax wraps, zipper bags, etc), I REALLY don’t want to become part of the problem.

 I want to keep my products out of the landfill AND I don’t want to create waste in the making-process either.
 So that’s what I work on in my sewing studio.

 In my home with my family, we have other textile waste challenges that I spend time on too.
 We have socks that get super worn out & are beyond darning (my girls like those little stretchy socks with cute designs on them).
 We have underwear that they out grow & is too worn out to donate.
 We have sheets that start to rip because they’re too threadbare.
 And outdoor cushions that have started to disintegrate.

 You probably have similar issues in your own life, right?